-Biobanks are part of the sample infrastructure regulated by society.
+Biobanks are part of the research infrastructure.
 In biobanks, samples of human origin and related data are stored for supporting research.

-Biobanks operate in Finland in connection with hospital districts, universities, the National Institute for Health and Welfare (THL), the Finnish Red Cross Blood Service, the Finnish Hematological Registry and Terveystalo.
+Biobanks operate in Finland in connection with hospital districts, universities, the National Institute for Health and Welfare (THL), the Finnish Red Cross Blood Service, the Finnish Hematological Registry and healthcare service company Terveystalo.

-The establishment and operation of biobanks in Finland are strictly regulated and supervised.
-The National Supervisory Authority for Welfare and Health (Valvira) directs and monitors biobank activities and maintains a national biobank register, which was established to provide information and increase transparency with regard to biobank activities.
-From the beginning of 2020, the direction and monitoring tasks will be transferred from the National Supervisory Authority for Welfare and Health to the Finnish Medicines Agency (FIMEA).
+The establishment and operation of biobanks in Finland are regulated and supervised.
+The National Supervisory Authority for Welfare and Health to the Finnish Medicines Agency (FIMEA) directs and monitors biobank activities and maintains a national biobank register, which was established to provide information and increase transparency with regard to biobank activities.
+Until the end of 2019, the direction and monitoring tasks belonged to the National Supervisory Authority for Welfare and Health (Valvira).